In this guide I will disassemble a Dell Inspiron B130 laptop. I’m taking it apart in order to repair failed DC power jack.

 In my case the power jack started failing intermittently.
 The laptop started switching from AC to battery power on its own.
 In order to switch it back to the AC power I had to fiddle with the adapter plug and find the right position.
-I tested the laptop with another adapter and it failed exactly the same way.
-I came to a conclusion that the DC power jack is not making good contact with the motherboard and has to be repaired.
+I tested power with another adapter and it didn’t work properly either.
+The DC jack failed and had to be replaced.

 Lift up the right side of the keyboard cover with a small screwdriver and continue removing the cover with your fingers.